The Trip to Italy

 The Trip to Italy is a 2014 British comedy film written and directed by Michael Winterbottom.
 It is the sequel of Winterbottom's TV series The Trip, and also stars Steve Coogan and Rob Brydon as fictionalized versions of themselves.
 The film had its world premiere at the 2014 Sundance Film Festival on 20 January 2014.
 Following the premiere, a second TV series, also titled The Trip to Italy, was broadcast on BBC Two.
 The movie is the edited version of the TV show.

 Premise

-Rob Brydon has been commissioned by a newspaper to go on a road trip through Italy from Piedmont to Capri, partly following in the footsteps of the great Romantic poets.
-Steve Coogan joins him, and as they journey through the beautiful Italian countryside, they contemplate life, love, and their careers.
+Rob Brydon has been commissioned by a newspaper to go on a road trip through Italy from Piedmont to Capri, partly following in the footsteps of the Romantic poets.
+Steve Coogan joins him, and as they journey through the Italian countryside, they contemplate life, love, and their careers.